St. Peder’s affirms the welcome of God to all people.

 St Peder’s welcomes you to a community of faith nurtured by God’s abundant grace, Christ’s peace and the Spirit’s lively presence!
 In response to such love, we open our hearts and hands and doors to joyfully serve our neighbor – whether it’s you or someone across the world.
 We invite you to join us for worship or any activity at the little church on the corner of 46th Avenue and 42nd Street in South Minneapolis.

-Coming Soon at St. Peder’s…
+Coming up at St. Peder’s…